Generator 1601.3701 is a three-phase synchronous electric machine with electromagnetic excitation and built-in silicon diode rectifier

 Disconnect the battery.

-Disconnect the plug from the generator brush holder.
+Disconnect the plug block from the generator brush holder.

-Use a slotted screwdriver to unscrew the screw and release the clamp for attaching the wires to the generator.
+Use a slotted screwdriver to unscrew the screw and release the clamp securing the wires to the generator.

-Use the key "10" to unscrew the nut and disconnect the wires from the generator.
+Use a 10mm wrench to unscrew the nut and disconnect the wires from the generator.

-Using the “12” key, unscrew the bolt securing the generator to the tension bar
+Using a 12mm wrench, unscrew the bolt securing the generator to the tension bar

-Using the “13” key, we loosen the tightening of the nut securing the bar to the cylinder head (for clarity, the cooling system hose is removed).
+Using a 13mm wrench, loosen the nut securing the bar to the cylinder head (for clarity, the cooling system hose has been removed).

-From the bottom of the car, sequentially holding the bolts of the lower mounting of the generator with the “14” key, unscrew the nuts with the “17” key
+From the bottom of the car, using a 14mm wrench, sequentially hold the bolts of the lower mounting of the generator, and using a 17mm wrench, unscrew the nuts

-We unscrew the four screws that tighten the generator covers.
+Remove the four screws holding the generator covers together.

-Prying off with a screwdriver, remove the back cover assembly with the stator.
+Using a screwdriver, remove the back cover assembled with the stator.

-Holding the generator on the weight of the stator, carefully press the back cover with hammer blows through the soft metal mandrel.
+Holding the generator by the stator, carefully press the back cover with a hammer through a soft metal mandrel.

 Remove the stator from the cover.

-Having removed the insulating washer, we take out the contact bolt.
+Having removed the insulating washer, remove the contact bolt.

-Having removed the block, we remove the insulating sleeve.
+Having removed the block, remove the insulating sleeve.

-Remove the plastic bearing sleeve from the rear cover of the generator.
+Remove the plastic bearing bushing from the back cover of the generator.

 Remove two washers.

-We put the nut on the threaded part of the rotor shaft flush with the end.
-Holding the generator in the air by the impeller, knock out the pulley with light hammer blows through a soft metal drift
+Hold the generator suspended by the impeller and knock out the pulley with light blows of a hammer through a soft metal drift

-Having unscrewed the nut, remove the pulley and the impeller.
+After unscrewing the nut, remove the pulley and impeller.

-If there is no special puller, we screw the nut onto the shaft flush with the end and the hammer through a soft metal driftlla knock the shaft out of the bearing.
+If there is no special puller, screw the nut onto the shaft flush with the end and use a hammer to knock the shaft out of the bearing using a soft metal drift.

-Using a screwdriver, unscrew the four screws securing the front bearing cover
+Use a screwdriver to unscrew the four screws securing the front bearing cover

 Remove the cover